Ultimate Guide to Virtual Career Fair

-So what is an “evergreen” virtual career fair?
+So what is an “evergreen” online career fair?
 Simply put, the online event remains available for an extended period of time (could be months or even years) to always keep recruitment momentum in action.
 The “live” aspects are confined to a small amount of time, for e.g. live chat and webinars are only scheduled for specific dates while the rest of the content, media, job board, etc. are available for a longer period of time.

 Read more detail about the different types of online career fairs to uncover which type suits your business needs the most.

-The cost-effectiveness of a virtual career fair, when compared to a physical recruitment event, has often been a topic of debate.
+The cost-effectiveness of a digital career fair, when compared to a physical recruitment event, has often been a topic of debate.
 With skepticism involving the extent of saving up for grabs, a simple contrast of expenses is enough proof of its impact, incredible ROI, and ability to provide substantially more value for less.

 You can read an extensive financial comparison and analysis of both a Virtual and Conventional Career Fair in this article: Cost Savings: Virtual Career Fair Compared To Physical Career Fair

 Here is a more summarized breakdown of everything that you should keep in mind when assessing the financials:

 The Cost of Hosting A Virtual Event: Approx USD 8,000

 On average, hosts can expect prices for the platform to start around the $8,000 for an event with the standard solution set covering the following technology, support and services:

 - Dedicated event manager from start to finish for hands-on assistance and expert advisory